TopMarksDevelopment/Expression-Builder/README.md

 We can use the main class of this package directly, the `Filter<TClass>` class.

-_These examples use the string notation on both the fluent API and `Add` notion, though you can always use the built in `named` method calls_
+_These examples use the string notation on both the fluent API and `Add` notion, though you can always use the built-in `named` method calls_

 ```CSharp
 // Chain calls to build your query